Ebooks

 You can read EBSCO e-books online and may also be able to download the whole book (for a limited time) or sections of it, depending on what the publisher has allowed.

-In order to read and download EBSCO e-books you will need to have the Adobe Digital Editions programme on your laptop or computer - see the note above.
+In order to read and download EBSCO e-books you will need to have the Adobe Digital Editions programme on your laptop or computer - see the section on reading and downloading ebooks above.

 For full details of how to use EBSCO e-books, check this EBSCO eBooks User Guide.